MethodsAndPractices/vsteam/README.md

 Add-VSTeamWorkItem -ProjectName test -WorkItemType Task -Title Test
 ```

-Additional change in this release include more until test which resulted in much higher code coverage.
+Additional change in this release include more unit tests which resulted in much higher code coverage.

 ### 2.1.14